 This, however, does not apply to Watch Groups, the vast majority of which do not rely on ‘consent’ as their lawful basis for processing but on ‘legitimate interest’.

 Where organisations base their processing of personal data on legitimate interest, GDPR does not apply any specific age-related restrictions to that processing.
-Instead, it requires that the Data Controller conducts a ‘Legitimate Interest Assessment’ (see our Factsheet: Compliance with Data Protection Law) which includes a so-called Data Protection Impact Assessment (DPIA).
+Instead, it requires that the Data Controller conducts a ‘Legitimate Interest Assessment’ which includes a so-called Data Protection Impact Assessment (DPIA).

 Defining the impact of Data Processing on young offenders